Umbria – 5 nights

 After a short lift (to the top of the hill!), a leg-loosening first day along pretty paths and easy tracks across the hills to the pretty Val Nerina at Ferentillo, where you stay in a beautifully sited agriturismo with pool.
 (Medium: 5 hrs, 15 km, CUSs 350m)

 Day 3 - Ferentillo to Labro

-After a visit (we suggest) to the extraordinary Mummy Museum, a lovely and easy walk down the Val Nerina as far as Arrone (lunch?) before striding off into the vine-clad hills which precede the lake at Piediluco.
+A lovely and easy walk into Ferentillo (via the Mummy Museum (yes!) if open) down the Val Nerina as far as Arrone (lunch?) before striding off into the vine-clad hills which precede the lake at Piediluco.
 Take it easy alongside the water before the fin-du-jour slog to the top, where you stay in the heart of the village in one of two beautiful conversions.
-(Medium hard 5 hrs, 20km, CUSs 700m, or medium 4 hrs, 15km, CUSs 450m if you summon a lift from Piediluco (supplement).)
+(Medium hard 5 hrs, 20 km, CUSs 700m, or medium 4 hrs, 15 km, CUSs 450m if you summon a lift from Piediluco (supplement).)

 Day 4 - Labro to Greccio

 Down to the plain, and cross to the Sabine Hills to join Route Advisor Stefano’s self-made-and-waymarked path through the woods to the Santuario di Greccio.
 Visit the church and St Francis’s cell before a final push to your comfortable hotel in Greccio village proper.
 (Medium-hard: 4¾ hrs, 17 km, CUSs 750m, or medium: 3¾ hrs, 13½ km, CUSs 550m with lift on final stretch from Santuario to Greccio)

 Day 5 - Greccio to Casperia